- How does the application process work?

-- Can I switch to other departments within the ISO-Gruppe?
+- Is it possible to change to other departments within the ISO-Gruppe?

-- Is it possible for me to work abroad?
+- Is there a possibility to work abroad?

 - Is there a dress code?

-- Who can I contact if I have questions?
+- Who can I contact if I have any questions?

-What documents should I add to my application?
+What documents should I attach to my application?

-The more detailed your documents, the better your first impression.
-Your application documents should include a cover letter, a CV or resume, and your certificates.
+We can get a better first impression of you when the documents you send are more detailed.
+Your application documents should include a cover letter, resume, references, and certificates.
 Please send us your documents in PDF format only.